kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 * If `CanEvict` is false.
 * If any of the `EvictionRequirements` on the VPA are not true.

-These additional resizes can be attempted because the eviction fallback would fail anyway.
+If the in-place resize operation fails in this case, VPA can still proceed with the normal eviction path which would get blocked anyway due to these conditions preventing it from happening.

 The VPA updater will evict a pod to actuate a recommendation if it attempted to apply the recommendation in place and failed.
+This will happen even if we attempted the in-place resize for conditions that normally would not lead to an eviction.
+This is safe because the eviction would be prevented anyway.

 VPA updater will consider that the update failed if:
 * The pod has condition `PodResizePending` with reason `Infeasible` or